Road Infrastructure in India

 Support

-* 100% Foreign Direct Investment (FDI) is allowed under the automatic route in the road and highways sector.
+*100% Foreign Direct Investment (FDI) is allowed under the automatic route in the road and highways sector, subject to applicable laws and regulation.

 Indian Roads